Guide to Car Leasing

 So why leasing then?

 Price.
 Simple as that.
-People want to pay less for their car each month and leasing can be as much as 50% cheaper than the equivalent PCP deal.
+People want to pay less for their vehicle each month and vehicle leasing can be as much as 50% cheaper than the equivalent PCP deal.
 So to the savvy consumer, it’s been an attractive and easy switch.
 The whole misconception of ‘ownership’ has gone out the window with people now focussed more on ‘usership’ – use the car, hand it back, get another nice shiny new car.
 And people are quickly realising that if you run a PCP deal to the end of the term and hand it back, there is no difference to your motoring experience.

-A lot of people also enjoy the idea of getting a new car every few years without having to worry about reselling their car.
+A lot of people also enjoy the idea of getting a new vehicle every few years without having to worry about reselling their car.
 What’s more, with websites such as LeaseLoco, the UK’s biggest car leasing comparison site, it is really easy to find a lease deal with the best prices on the market in just a few clicks, normally with some 10 million+ deals at your fingertips to browse.

 What’s included in a car lease?

-Usually, the costs of maintenance and servicing aren’t included automatically in a lease deal, but these can be added through the leasing company if they provide the purchase of maintenance packages.
+Usually, the costs of maintenance and servicing aren’t included automatically in a leasing deal, but these can be added through the vehicle leasing company if they provide the purchase of maintenance packages.
 The only other thing that needs to be organised is insurance.
 Every car on the road in the UK is lawfully required to have insurance and this goes for leased vehicles too.
 It’s almost the same as insuring a car that has been bought, but the biggest difference is that the leasing company will be the registered owner of the car.
 The good news is that this means they are responsible for road tax on your car; another saving

 Thinking about your budget